 Procedures: Files of students subject to probation and suspension are reviewed immediately after grades are received from the Office of Student Records.
 Between the fall and spring semesters, when time is of the essence, assistant/associate deans may gather information before grades are processed by student records and begin a preliminary review.

 Suspension decisions are made by the associate/assistant dean of each college and school.
 Before the final decision is made, input from various sources, including the student, adviser, professors and other relevant sources may be obtained.
 Students are suspended from the college/school and the University.

-It is the college/school practice to mail suspension letters within 5 working days after grades are made viewable on the Web.
+It is the college/school practice to mail suspension letters within 5 working days after grades are due from faculty.
 Suspended students are notified by certified mail, return receipt requested.
 A copy of the probation and suspension rules is attached to the letter or a reference to those rules is made in the letter.

 End-of-term grade reports are not withheld from students because of financial indebtedness.
 However, “holds” are placed on the release of permanent records (transcripts).
 Transcripts will not be released by the Office of Student Records until satisfactory arrangements have been made by the student with the office that has placed the hold on the record.
 A student is promptly notified by the Office of Student Records if there is any reason why that office cannot comply with the request to release his/her transcript.
 The student should resolve this matter by contacting the appropriate office(s).

 Any student must have a cumulative GPA of 2.00 or better in order to represent the University in intercollegiate or major leadership activities.
 Consequently, a student on academic probation may not represent the University in such activities.
 This includes but is not limited to intercollegiate athletics and mock trial competition, noncredit fine arts performances, elected student government positions, residence life positions and student ambassador or peer mentor positions.